lokalise/lokalise-push-action/README.md

 - `file_format` — Defines the format of your translation files, such as `json` for JSON files.
 Defaults to `json`.
 This format determines how translation files are processed and also influences the file extension used when searching for them.
 However, some specific formats, such as `json_structured`, still use the generic `.json` extension.
 If you're using such a format, make sure to set the `file_ext` parameter explicitly to match the correct extension for your files.
 Alternatively, configure the `name_pattern` parameter.
 - `base_lang` — The base language of your project (e.g., `en` for English).
 Defaults to `en`.

-#### Optional parameters
+### File and CLI options

 - `file_ext` — Custom file extension to use when searching for translation files (without leading dot).
-By default, the extension is inferred from the file_format value.
+By default, the extension is inferred from the `file_format` value.
 However, for certain formats (e.g., `json_structured`), the files may still have a generic extension (e.g., `.json`).
 In such cases, this parameter allows specifying the correct extension manually to ensure proper file matching.
 This parameter has no effect when the `name_pattern` is provided.
 - `additional_params` — Extra parameters to pass to the [Lokalise CLI when pushing files](https://github.com/lokalise/lokalise-cli-2-go/blob/main/docs/lokalise2_file_upload.md).
 For example, you can use `--convert-placeholders` to handle placeholders.
 Defaults to an empty string.
-You can include multiple CLI arguments as needed.
+You can include multiple CLI arguments as needed:

 ```yaml
 additional_params: |